-Unless approved in writing by City, all Required Insurance shall be placed with insurers licensed to do business in the State of California and with a current A.M.
+Unless approved differently in writing by City Attorney and or the Risk Manager, Insurance Certificates submitted with Encroachment Permits shall be from companies licensed to do insurance business in the State of California and poses a current A.M.
 Best rating of at least A: VIII.

 - Additional Insured; Separation of Insureds

-The Required Insurance shall name City, its elected officials, officers, employees, agents, and volunteers as additional insureds with respect to work performed by the contractors, including materials, parts, or equipment furnished in connection therewith.
-The Required Insurance shall contain standard separation of insureds provisions, and shall contain no special limitations on the scope of protection to City, its elected officials, officers, employees, agents, and volunteers.
+Insurance Certificates shall name the City, its elected and appointed officials, officers, attorneys, agents, and employees as additional insureds with respect to work performed by the Contractors under the Encroachment Permit, including materials, parts, or equipment furnished in connection therewith.
+The Insurance Certificate shall contain standard separation of insureds provisions, and shall contain no special limitations on the scope of protection to City, its elected officials, officers, employees, agents, and volunteers.
 The endorsements are to be signed by a person authorize by that insurer to bind.

 - Sample COI